Skip to main content

 COMMON QUESTIONS

-Is Cape Coral tap water safe to drink?
+Is Cape Coral tap water safe to drink in 2025?

-Cape Coral water meets EPA legal standards but meeting standards is not the same as being free of contaminants.
-EPA limits are set based on feasibility, not always on what is safest for health.
-Enter your ZIP above to see the full violation history and PFAS data for your specific water system.
+Cape Coral water meets EPA legal standards, but meeting legal standards is not the same as being free of health concerns.
+EPA limits are set based on treatment feasibility, not always on what independent scientists consider safe.
+The main concerns for Cape Coral residents are pfas from military sites and brackish groundwater.
+Enter your ZIP above to see the full violation history for your specific water system.

 LEAD SERVICE LINE RISK